-If you can’t get a read on your interviewer, you could ask before you wrap up the conversation.
+If you can’t get a read on your interviewer, you could ask for interview feedback before you wrap up the conversation.
 Some books on interviewing suggest that your last question before leaving the interview should be, “Do you have any concerns about my ability to do this job?” or “Is there any reason you would not hire me for this position?”

 This is a risky move, however.
 You definitely don’t want to end the interview on a negative note.
 If you opt to ask for this type of feedback, be prepared to strongly counteract any objections or concerns raised before you leave the interview.

-Also, keep in mind that many interviewers will not be comfortable providing an honest critique on the spot.
+Also, keep in mind that many interviewers will not be comfortable providing an honest interview feedback on the spot.
 An alternate approach is to ask: “What do you think are the most important qualities for someone to excel in this role?”
 This can help you identify the interviewer’s top priorities and concerns and address any areas that you haven’t covered in the interview so far — without creating awkwardness by making it too personal or negative.